 It is in the public interest that the authority must process your application before it can be granted which involves a statutory requirement to advertise in the local press twice.
 If you have not heard from us within 7 days of initial application please contact us.
 The road closure order takes 6 to 8 weeks to process.

-The Temporary Traffic Regulation Order (TTRO) or Notice (TTRN) has an application fee of £713 plus TTRO has the additional cost of advertising in the local newspaper and administration.
+The Temporary Traffic Regulation Order (TTRO) has an application fee of £727.25 and additional cost of advertising in the local newspaper and administration.
 This cost when known will be invoiced to the applicant on a 28 day payment request.
 Registered charities pay £5 plus the cost of advertising.

 Can I appeal if my application is unsuccessful or if I don't agree with the conditions?